AxaFrance/oidc-client/packages/context/README.md

 # Service Worker Support

-- Firefox : No (a bug has to be fixed)
+- Firefox : still a bug that has to be fixed by us
 - Chrome/Edge : version upper to 90
 - Opera : version upper to 80
-- Safari : need to be tested
+- Safari : still need to be tested